-There are barriers to safety in the home.
-In addition to home environment barriers, resource and funding is a major hurdle to many seniors living on limited fixed income.
+In addition to home environment barriers, resources and funding are a major hurdle to many seniors living on limited fixed income.
 Many seniors simply are not aware of various programs available to them for dealing with unsupported home environment.
-At Stay Able Baths and Homes, as part of our Home Modification Services, we are an experienced facilitator of various programs and credits to help with the funding of home modifications for safe and independent living.
-These programs and credit are:
+At Stay Able, as part of our Home Modification Services, we are an experienced facilitator of various programs and credits to help with the funding of home modifications for safe and independent living.
+These programs and credit include:

 The B.C. seniors home renovation tax credit assists individuals 65 and over with the cost of certain permanent home renovations to improve accessibility or help a senior be more functional and mobile at home.
 You’re eligible to claim the credit for the year if on the last day of the tax year you’re:

 - a senior or a family member living with a senior.

 Please contact Stay Able for more information on the program.

 The renovation must be to your principal residence, which is the home you primarily live in (including a non-seasonal mobile home).
 The credit can be shared between eligible residents of the home to a maximum amount of the credit.
 The maximum amount of the credit is $1,000 per tax year and is calculated as 10% of the qualifying renovation expense (maximum $10,000 in expenses).
 The credit is a refundable tax credit, which means if the credit is higher than the taxes you owe, you’ll receive the difference as a refund.